How to Export Bookmarks from Chrome & Import to Web Highlights

 Since all browsers use the same export format, you can easily restore your bookmarks on any browser.

-This means you can import your highlights from Chrome to Firefox, vice versa, or between any other browsers without any hassle.
+This means you can import your bookmarks from Chrome to Firefox, vice versa, or between any other browsers without any hassle.

 Below are step-by-step guides for all major browsers on how to restore your bookmarks using your exported HTML file: